ads-mirrors/auditing.cybersecurity-evaluation-tool-cset/install-and-troubleshooting-guides/enterprise_install.md

 ## Manual Setup

 ## Prerequisites & Necessary Files
 1. Download the CSET Enterprise Files from the [CSET® releases page](https://github.com/cisagov/cset/releases).
 Click the "CSETvXXXX_Enterprise_Binaries.zip" file to download it.
 Once the download is complete, you will need to unzip the folder.
-This folder includes the CSET® application binaries, as well as the required installation packages listed in prerequsites 2-4.
+This folder includes the CSET® application binaries, as well as the required installation packages listed in prerequisites 2-4.

 2. We will be using Microsoft SQL Server 2022 for this setup.
 If you need to, you can download the [Express version from Microsoft directly](https://www.microsoft.com/en-us/download/details.aspx?id=101064).

-3. CSET® requires your server to have the URL Rewrite Module installed as well.
-Again, this can be downloaded [directly from Microsoft](https://www.iis.net/downloads/microsoft/url-rewrite) (Note that this module cannot be installed until IIS has been installed first.
-The process for installing IIS is explained in the next section).
+3.	**REQUIRED for IIS deployment**: The URL Rewrite Module is a mandatory component for deploying CSET with IIS hosting.
+This module must be installed on your server and can be downloaded [directly from Microsoft](https://www.iis.net/downloads/microsoft/url-rewrite). **Important**: This module cannot be installed until IIS has been installed first.
+The process for installing IIS is explained in the next section.

-4. CSET® requires the ASP.NET Core 7 and .NET 7 runtimes to run successfully.
-It is recommended to install these using the .NET 7 Hosting Bundle, which includes both of these runtimes and IIS support.
-This can be downloaded [directly from Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
+4. CSET® requires the ASP.NET Core 7 and .NET 8 runtimes to run successfully.
+For IIS hosting, install the .NET 8 Hosting Bundle, which includes both runtimes and IIS support.
+For Kestrel standalone, install the .NET 8 Runtime.
+Both can be downloaded [directly from Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

 5. If you are using a SQL Server, download and install Microsoft [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15).

+## Detailed Hosting Options

+### IIS Hosting (Recommended for Production)
+IIS provides enterprise-grade features including:
+- **Process Management**: Automatic application restarts and health monitoring
+- **Windows Authentication**: Seamless integration with Active Directory
+- **Performance**: In-process hosting offers better performance than out-of-process
+- **Security**: Built-in security features and SSL/TLS management
+- **Scalability**: Application pools and load balancing capabilities

+**IIS Hosting Models:**
+- **In-process**: ASP.NET Core runs within the IIS worker process (w3wp.exe) using IIS HTTP Server for better performance
+- **Out-of-process**: ASP.NET Core runs as a separate process with Kestrel, while IIS acts as a reverse proxy

+### Kestrel Standalone Hosting
+Kestrel is a lightweight, cross-platform web server that can run without IIS:
+- **Simplicity**: Direct hosting without additional web server configuration
+- **Cross-platform**: Can run on Windows, Linux, and macOS
+- **Development**: Ideal for development and testing environments
+- **Lightweight**: Minimal overhead for simple deployments

+**For production Kestrel deployments**, consider:
+- Running as a Windows Service for automatic startup and process management
+- Implementing proper logging and monitoring
+- Configuring HTTPS certificates directly in Kestrel
+- Setting up appropriate firewall rules

-## Installing IIS
+## Installing (IIS)
 1. On your Windows Server, open the “Server Manager” application.

 ![](img/figE1.PNG)